-11. ROAD TYPE: Highway 395 South is a paved, state-maintained roadway.
+11. ROAD TYPE: Kirk Road is a graveled, county-maintained road.
+Highway 204 is a paved, state-maintained roadway.

 12. EASEMENTS: There are no access easements on these parcels.

 13. LAND USE: The property has historically been used as pasture land and a quarry site.